-The histogram of eigenvalues for the set of N-given finite size matrix is thus obtained.
-Practically, the histogram is normalized according to the number of simulations, in order to obtain the "averaged spectrum".
-The standard error deviation is of the order of 1.5%.
-The display of such AED is shown in Fig. 1 and Figs. 6-8.
-On such figures, the theoretically obtained first order finite size correction $\rho(\lambda)$ is also given for comparison.
+The histogram of eigenvalues for the set of N-given finite size matrices is thus obtained.
+Practically, the histogram is normalized according to the number of simulations, to obtain the "averaged spectrum."

+The display of such an AED is shown in Fig. 1 and Figs. 6-8.
+On such figures, the theoretically obtained first-order finite size correction $\rho(\lambda)$ is also given for comparison.